Before you schedule an appointment to remove your tattoos, we encourage you to consider a few things:

 If you’re planning a tattoo removal, we recommend that you start using sunscreen right away.
 Laser treatments can darken or lighten your skin’s pigmentation near your tattoo, so we encourage our patients to do what they can to minimize changes in their skin pigment including letting tans fade and using sunscreen before the procedure.
 You will also need to wear sunscreen after each tattoo removal treatment.

-If you experienced any kind of allergic reaction when you got your tattoo, you need to tell your South Florida tattoo removal technician.
+If you experienced any kind of allergic reaction when you got your tattoo, you need to tell your technician before you get tattoo removal in South Florida.
 Lasers break up the ink within your skin, and when that ink enters your bloodstream, it can cause you to have a more serious allergic reaction.